openlab-at-city-tech/openlab/wp-content/plugins/ml-slider/readme.txt

 The format is based on [Keep a Changelog recommendations](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.93.0] - 14 Nov, 2024 =

+* ADDED: Execute crop feature when changing crop position, #997;
+* ADDED: Add back the "Theme" column to "Home", #1329;
+* ADDED: Allow theme customizations for pro and external themes, #1351, #1369;
+* ADDED: Image crop size from 1x to 4x, #1048, #1364, #1365;
+* ADDED: Add the color pickers to all free FlexSlider themes, #1220;
+* CHANGED: Create "Base Theme" and set by default for new slideshows, #944, #1247, #1360;
+* CHANGED: Convert theme's arrow icons into SVG, #1322;
+* CHANGED: Make theme customize settings shorter, #1308;
+* CHANGED: Optimize dynamic CSS from theme customize, #1301;
+* FIXED: Issue with Post Feed and no images, #1356;
+* FIXED: Validate JS for logged out users, #1315;
+* FIXED: Theme settings: navigation, active vs inactive, #1249;
+* FIXED: Italian, Spanish and French translation updates, #1335;
+* FIXED: JS translations are not being outputted, #1326;
+* FIXED: Wrong message when trash section is empty, #1321;
+* FIXED: Sometimes color picker is cropped, #1325;
+* FIXED: Theme customize navigation should be visible only when Navigation uses 'Dots', #1323;
+* FIXED: Play button theme customize settings are showing even though Play / Pause button is disabled, #1362;

+= [3.92.1] - 23 Oct, 2024 =

+* FIXED: Verify nonce on slideshow trash, restore and delete, #1316;
+* FIXED: Main admin page loads slowly or generates error 500, #1327;

+= [3.92.0] - 09 Oct, 2024 =

+* ADDED: Customize colors for the new themes, #1258, #1298, #1306;
+* ADDED: New sorting / filtering options for /admin.php?page=metaslider, #1178;
+* ADDED: Make the the table headers clickable in main admin page, #1297;
+* CHANGED: Improve theme texts, #1241, #1242, #1243, #1246, #1239, #1244, #1245, #1300;
+* CHANGED: Update "Create a slideshow with sample images", #1251;
+* CHANGED: Move general theme customization settings to the bottom, #1296;
+* FIXED: Retain saved theme color customizations from older plugin versions, #1305;
+* FIXED: __ is not defined (admin.js), #1291;
+* FIXED: Odd text display when you hover over the "Upgrade" area when choosing a theme, #1240;
+* FIXED: Italian, Spanish and French translation updates, #1266;
+* FIXED: Toggle settings can't be disabled, #1286;
+* FIXED: Add number of slides and Type of Slides, #1151;
+* FIXED: Disable copying settings from previous slide, #1262;
+* FIXED: Quickstart options skips the arrows and navigation, #1281;
+* FIXED: Hide "Carousel margin" when "Carousel mode" is disabled, #1171;

 = [3.91.0] - 09 Sep, 2024 =